Apurva0109/Optimizing-a-ML-Pipeline-in-Azure/README.md

 There is no significant difference in accuracy between the two approaches.
 Though AutoML is a powerful tool for prediction, here Hyperdrive outperforms AutoML.

 The Accuracy of AutoML might be affected due to imbalanced data because imbalance classes were detected in input.
-The algorithms used by automated ML detect imbalance when the number of samples in the minority class is equal to or fewer than 20% of the number of samples in the majority class
+The algorithms used by automated ML detect imbalance when the number of samples in the minority class is equal to or fewer than 20% of the number of samples in the majority class.

 <img src="AutoML Capture/Capture2.PNG">